debangana234/Linear-modelling-using-LIMMA/README.md

 # Linear-modelling-using-LIMMA

-**Understanding linear modelling in differential methylation analysis using the limma method**
+**Understanding linear modelling in the context of differential methylation analysis using the limma method**

 As a part of my Master Thesis project, I have analysed Methylation datasets, and a very common Research question that I have come across is “Which of the cpg sites are differentially methylated across the different phenotypic groups in the dataset?”
 In this blog I will be sharing my understanding of the limma method in R using the case of answering my Research question.The focus will be on developing an understanding of the underlying mathematical concept used by the model.